 Celebrities with Non-Diamond Rings

 The typical celebrity engagement ring may still be one with an ice cube-sized diamond, but some stylish celebrities wear less expected rings styles with stunning colored center gemstones Penelope Cruz’s antique ring features a center sapphire, Jessica Simpson’s three-stone engagement ring features a center ruby, and Halle Berry and Zoe Saldana both have gorgeous green emeralds on their ring fingers.

 Diamond Bands as Engagement Rings

 If you love diamonds but simply don’t want a traditional diamond ring with a prominent center gem, consider a ring that features multiple diamond accents but no large center diamond.
 Brilliant Earth offers beautiful bands that showcase multiple diamonds, often in unique designs.
 Though they are categorized as wedding rings, any of these rings would make a beautiful choice as an engagement ring.
-The Cluster Diamond Ring and Flora Diamond Ring are especially popular as engagement rings choices.
+The Celeste Diamond Ring and Flora Diamond Ring are especially popular as engagement rings choices.
 You also might consider a thin diamond eternity band as an engagement ring, which you can turn into a ring stack as you add your wedding band and commemorate future special occasions (anniversaries, babies) with diamond bands.

 Non-Diamond Rings with Diamond Accents